 A senior fellow at Columbia University School of the Arts, Frank teaches global business executives as faculty director of the executive education seminar Strategic Storytelling, presented in partnership with Columbia Business School.
 He is also awards director of Columbia’s pioneering Digital Storytelling Lab, where in 2016 he launched the annual Digital Dozen: Breakthroughs in Storytelling awards to honor the most innovative approaches to narrative from the past year.

-Frank speaks frequently on the power of immersive storytelling.
-He has given keynotes at ad:tech Sydney, the Film4 Innovation Summit, The Guardian’s Changing Media Summit, and Sheffield Doc/Fest; debated the future of media at South by Southwest, MIT, Ars Electronica, and the Politecnico di Milano; and lectured at Stanford, USC, and NYU.
+Frank speaks frequently on narrative thinking and on the power of immersive storytelling.
+He has given keynotes at ad:tech Sydney, the Film4 Innovation Summit, The Guardian’s Changing Media Summit, and Sheffield Doc/Fest; debated the future of media at Stanford, MIT, South by Southwest, Ars Electronica, and the Politecnico di Milano; and lectured at USC, NYU and other schools in addition to Columbia.
 He has addressed global marketing summits at Timberland and Unilever, joined R&D symposia at the Museum of Modern Art and the BBC, taken part in speaker series at Google and Lucasfilm, and led workshops at L’Oréal, TBWA\Chiat\Day, and the United Nations.

 A native of Virginia, Frank graduated from Washington & Lee with a degree in journalism and moved soon after to New York.
 He got his start covering the punk scene at CBGB for The Village Voice, chronicling the emergence of Patti Smith, the Ramones, and Talking Heads.
 During this period he partnered with photographer George Bennett on Real Men: Sex and Style in an Uncertain Age, a book about styles of masculinity that featured profiles of seven men—a military cadet, a punk rocker, a professional hockey player, a gay designer, a steelworker, a playboy stockbroker and a Hollywood actor.
 After that, as a contributing editor at Esquire in the early ’80s, he documented a variety of highly idiosyncratic subcultures—New Wave in New York, generals and bureaucrats in the Pentagon, Christian surfers in southern California, entrepreneurs in Silicon Valley.
 One of the first national magazine writers to start reporting on digital technology, he waded into the controversy around artificial intelligence with Into the Heart of the Mind, a Bay Area best-seller about researchers at Berkeley trying to program a computer with common sense.